YJ-83: Development

-The YJ-83 entered service with the People's Liberation Army Navy in 1998-1999, equipping large numbers of its surface warships.
+The YJ-83 entered service with the People's Liberation Army Navy in 1998 and 1999, equipping large numbers of its surface warships.
 The YJ-83K is the standard anti-ship missile carried by the People's Liberation Army Naval Air Force; the United States reported the usage in 2014.
 The People's Liberation Army Air Force was using the YJ-83K by February 2020.